-Basic earnings per equity share is computed by dividing net profit after tax by the weighted average number of equity shares outstanding during the year.
-Diluted earnings per equity share is computed by dividing adjusted net profit after tax by the aggregate of weighted average number of equity shares and dilutive potential equity shares during the year.
+Basic parnings per equity share is computed by dividing net profit after tax by the weighted average mumber of equity shares outstanding during the year.
+Diluted earnings per equity share is computed by dividing adjusted net profit after tax by the aggregate of weighted average number of equity shares and adjusted net profit after tax by the aggregate of weighted average number of equity shares and k.

-k.
 Fair value measurement